Project Leader Award Program

 Application Content & Process

 All application materials will be accepted and reviewed on a rolling basis.
-Applicants are highly encouraged to contact the PI to discuss their project before submitting a proposal.
+Applicants must contact the CADRE team ([email protected]) ) to discuss their project before submitting a proposal.
 All materials should be uploaded into a PDF file for consideration and review.
 Application will be comprised of 4 components.

 - Contact & academic information